Choosing A Walk-in Bath, Shower Or Wet Room

 If declining mobility is a concern, a wet room provides a seamless transition from bathroom to shower with the easiest of access.

-By converting the whole floor area of your bathroom into one surface you make the access easy for the less able and wheelchair users.
+By converting the whole floor area of your bathroom into one surface you make access easy for the less able and wheelchair users.

 Many people prefer wet rooms because of their stylish finish and the fact they often enhance a property’s value, rather than reduce it.